-Of all the islands in Mauritius, this is the poster boy of The Republic of Mauritius, the manifestation of Mauritius' Wealth and fame acquired over the years.
 Home to the nation's capital - Port Louis and the Sir Seewoosagur Ramgoolam International Airport, the Mauritius Island is where you'll put your first step on Mauritian soil.
 In the South-Eastern part of the Island, you can witness colourful canoes called pirogues being raced and manoeuvred skillfully in Pointe Canon by competitors assembling from across the island.